Finding health, one step at a time. La santé, une étape à la fois.

 Mindful Meditation with Helen

 Join Helen for a FREE 30-minute online guided meditation session, via Zoom.
-We are happy to offer this FREE meditation… Read more…When: Wednesday May 6th and 13th at 7pm
+We are happy to offer this FREE meditation… Read more…When: Dates to be announced

 Time to Reduce and Reuse

-Bring your empty container and refill on all your home essentials and beauty care products with Erika, of Park Market… Read more…When: Date is flexible according to customer's availability.
+Bring your empty container and refill on all your home essentials and beauty care products with Erika, of Park Market… Read more…When: Tuesday July 14th, 4-6pm

 Fee: Cost will vary according to the products you purchase